-□ Open the Switching > VLAN > Port dialog.
-To assign the port to a VLAN, specify the desired value in the corresponding column.
-Possible values: T = The port is a member of the VLAN.
-The port transmits tagged data packets.
-U = The port is a member of the VLAN.
-The port transmits untagged data packets.
-F = The port is not a member of the VLAN.
+□ Open the Switching > VLAN > Port dialog. □ To assign the port to a VLAN, specify the desired value in the corresponding column.
+Possible values: ▶ T = The port is a member of the VLAN.
+The port transmits tagged data packets. ▶ U = The port is a member of the VLAN.
+The port transmits untagged data packets. ▶ F = The port is not a member of the VLAN.
+The port transmits untagged data packets. ▶ F = The port is not a member of the VLAN.
 Changes using the GVRP function are disabled. ▶ - = The port is not a member of this VLAN.
 Changes using the GVRP function are allowed.
-Because end devices usually interpret untagged data packets, you specify the value U. Save the changes temporarily.
-To do this, click the velocity button. □ Open the Switching > VLAN > Port dialog.
+Because end devices usually interpret untagged data packets, you specify the value U. \Box Save the changes temporarily.
+To do this, click the \checkmark button. □ Open the Switching > VLAN > Port dialog.
 In the Port-VLAN ID column, specify the VLAN ID of the related VLAN: 2 or 3